shuttlershq/backend-engineer-interview2/README.md

 2. Write an algorithm that given a date and time in future, returns the estimated date and time of arrival for the vehicle on this travel route

 ### Data:
 The tables of interest on the db dump are vehicles, vehicle_telemetries and vehicle_boundary_events.
-Find the data needed on this repo `telemetry.sql`
+Find the data needed on this repo `vehicle_telemetry.sql`

 ### Test Criteria:
 * Use feature tests to demonstrate that the service meets the above criterias